sikkatech/arkworks-threshold-decryption/README.md

 TODO:

 - [ ] Figure out how to nicely template curve+AEAD choice.
-- [ ] API updates to Celo's Hash to Curve
+- [ ] Finish arkworks Hash To Curve PR, and switch API to that
 - [x] Implement 'Dummy Key Generation'
 - [X] Implement 'Threshold encrypt'
 - [X] Implement Check-ciphertext
 - [ ] Implement Check-decryption share
 - [X] Implement creating a decryption share
+- [ ] Implement Lagrange coefficient generation
+- [ ] Upstream Lagrange coefficient generation
 - [ ] Implement combining decryption shares
 - [ ] Implement a method to guarantee that a plaintext is truly the decryption of the ciphertext
 - [ ] Implement serialization methods for structs
 - [ ] Write proofs of missing components from the original paper
 - [ ] Prove our custom decryption share verification system
-- [ ] Learn how to zeroize secrets in Rust
+- [ ] Zeroize secrets
-- [ ] Talk to Tony for bug things
+- [ ] Talk to Tony for how to do bug reporting

 ## License